top of page

 NATIONALIZATION/GOVERNMENT SUPPORT CENTERS

-• Having lived and worked in countries where my native tongue was not the dominant language of the land, I understand the need for support for newly immigrated individuals and families.
+Having lived and worked in countries where my native tongue was not the dominant language of the land, I understand the need for support for newly immigrated individuals and families.
+We need immigrants to acclimatize to the culture of America rather than section themselves off into their own communities.
+We are one country and one people.
+We need to provide government support centers that will allow newly immigrated people to integrate into American society.

 REFORM IMMIGRATION LAW

-• Lastly, we need to reform immigration law.
-The gordian knot that the law has become prevents competent immigration of people, encouraging bypassing the legal process for a more expedited illegal one.
+We need to reform immigration law.
+The Gordian knot that the law has become prevents competent immigration, encouraging people to bypass the legal process for a more expedited illegal one.
+I will work to reduce the complicated qualification requirements and streamline the process.

 Anchor 1